corona-warn-app/cwa-server/docs/FEDERATION-UPLOAD.md

 - POST API calls to the /upload service are secured via mTLS over HTTPs
 - Batches which are uploaded are signed by the CWA Server to ensure data integrity per the requirements of the Federation Gateway
 - Certificates are managed by an external vault service and consumed from the application at runtime.

+### Signing Certificate

+Apart from the TLS authentication certificate, the Upload service requires another X.509 certificate for signing Upload batches.
+The certificate and private key must be provided via environment variables `VAULT_EFGS_BATCHIGNING_CERTIFICATE` and `VAULT_EFGS_BATCHIGNING_SECRET` respectively.
+The private key encoding type can be specified with environment variable `SIGNATURE_ALGORITHM_NAME` and it's defaulted to `sha256WithRSAEncryption`.

+Batch Signature is sent to EFGS on the Request Header `batchSignature`.
+The signature is a Base64 encoded list of keys (note it's not a `DiagnosisKeyBatch` protobuf encoded object).
+Keys must be ordered by KeyData and the properties per key must be ordered and separated according to [EFGS signature verification calculation](https://github.com/eu-federation-gateway-service/efgs-federation-gateway/blob/master/docs/software-design-federation-gateway-service.md#32-signature-verification).